 - When repainting non-uniform surfaces, always specify or employ the correct “Tinted Undercoat” to totally obliterate any background colours and appearance.
 A completely uniform background colour is essential under deep hue topcoat colours.

 - Make sure that the selected “Tinted Undercoat” does not interfere with or adversely affect the vibrancy and/or undertone of the deep hue topcoat colour.
 Avoid any shadowing or grey tone which can telegraph through the topcoat colour.Follow the paint manufacturer instructions on dry time between coats.
 Premature recoating can actually re-wet, soften and/or partially remove the first coat.

 - The paint manufacturer will also provide valuable information regarding suitable application equipment (tools), methods and accessories to achieve optimal hiding power and aesthetics.
 The correct type of roller sleeve and nap-size can make a huge difference to the final result.

-- To minimize or avoid Burnishing & Marring on deep hue colour painted surfaces, Dulux® recommends ultra premium quality Wash&Wear® with 101 Barrier Technology for interior broadwall surfaces.
-This product range has built-in scrub and stain resistance that allows more frequent & rigorous cleaning methods to be employed without adversely affecting the surface appearance.
+- To minimize or avoid Burnishing and Marring on deep hue colour painted surfaces, Dulux® recommends ultra premium quality Wash&Wear® with 101 Barrier Technology for interior broadwall surfaces.
+This product range has built-in scrub and stain resistance that allows more frequent and rigorous cleaning methods to be employed without adversely affecting the surface appearance.